11.4K

 Presented by Greg McLoughlin (MD, Health by Design)

 This presentation examines how neurotransmitters and neural pathways impact health, safety choices, mental wellbeing and performance in all aspects of our lives.
-We will also examine COVID impacts such as ‘work from home’ and look at profiles that are better suited or less suited to working from home.
+We also examine COVID impacts such as ‘work from home’ and look at profiles that are better suited or less suited to working from home.

 Health By Design (HBD) have affiliations with Swinburne University’s school of psychology, the University of Sussex centre for innovation and Robertson Brain Health.
 HBD provide health, safety & human performance programs globally.